StatBiomed/BetabinGLM/README.rst

   model = betabin(x, y)

-Where both x and y can be an array of more than 1 dimension
+Where x is an array of n * w dimensions, y is an array of n * 2 dimensions. n is the sample size. w is the number of independent variables.
+The columns 1 and 2 of y represent the number of positive and negative respectively.

 To obtain the Log-Likelihood: